-Amid the Horrible Scene Human Flends Ply Their Trade of Robbery.
+Amid the Horrible Scene Human Fiends Ply Their Trade of Robbery.

-San Francisco, April 18.-It will be many days before the complete story of the ruln wrought by the calamity of earthquake and fire that visited San Francisco today will be written, and then there will still remain untold countless tales of pitiful tragedy.
-The exact loss of life will never be known, as hundreds of unfortunates have been incinerated in the flames which made the rescue of those buried under toppling steeples and falling walls impossible.
-Temporary morgues were improvised at many points, only to be razed by the flames.
-Tonight the city resem-bles one tast shamble, the fire throwing weird shadows across the worn and panic-stricken faces of the homeless who are wandering the streets or sleep-ing on piles of mattresses and cloth-ing in the parks and on the sidewalks those districts not yet reached by
+San Francisco, April 18 .- It will be many days before the complete story of the ruln wrought by the calamity of earthquake and fire that visited San Francisco today will be written, and then there will still remain untold countless tales of pitiful tragedy.
+The exact loss of life will never be known. as hundreds of unfortunates have been incinerated in the flames which made the rescue of those burled under toppling steeples and falling walls impossible.
+Temporary morgues were improvised at many points, only to be razed by at many points, only to be razed by the flames.
+Tonight the city resem-bles one vast shamble, the fire throwing weird shadows across the worn and panic-stricken faces of the homeless who are wandering the streets or sleep-ing on piles of mattresses and cloth-ing in the parks and on the sidewalks in those districts not yet reached by the fire. the fire.